SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 ### 6. Create some entries in the Orders entity

 Put the new entity through its paces by performing some OData Create operations to insert orders.
 An OData Create operation is carried out with an HTTP POST request.
-If you're confident on the command line and have `curl` or `powershell` installed, you can do this with those tools.
+If you're confident on the command line and have `curl` installed, or `Invoke-WebRequest` in Windows PowerShell, you can do this with those tools.
 Otherwise, you can use Postman (which you will have installed as part of the software [prerequisites](../../prerequisites.md)).

 An OData Create operation (request and response) to insert a new order looks in raw form like this: